LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Introduction

-\inlinesec{Necessity for stateful middlebox} Security aside, a solution should fully account middlebox functionality with stateful processing.
-In contrast with L2 switch and L3 router that process each packet independently, advanced middleboxes entail various flow-level states to implement complex functionality~\cite{jamshed17mos}.
-For example, intrusion detection system (IDS) normally keeps a per-flow stream buffer, to eradicate cross-packet attacking patterns~\cite{jamshed2012kargus,Snort}.
-Proxies or load balancers maintain front/back-end connection data and packet pool, to ensure end-to-end connectivity~\cite{HAProxy,Patel2013}.
-These flow-level states range from a few hundreds of bytes~\cite{khalid2016} to multiple KBs~\cite{jamshed17mos}, and it is not uncommon for deployed middleboxes to handle hundreds of thousands or even millions of flows concurrently in operating networks~\cite{jamshed17mos, jamshed2012kargus, Patel2013, eisenbud2016maglev}.
-We consider supporting stateful processing an essential functionality goal of secure middlebox outsourcing.
-These features of stateful middleboxes pose non-trivial challenge in designing a secure yet efficient solution.
-As modern middleboxes usually feature a packet processing delay within a few tens of $\mu$s~\cite{jamshed2012kargus,panda2016netbricks,bremler2016openbox,MartinsARO14}, the secured counterpart should not break such baseline with unreasonably high security overhead.
+\inlsec{Necessity for stateful middlebox} In contrast to L2 switches and L3 routers that process each packet independently, advanced middleboxes need to track various flow-level states to implement complex functionality~\cite{jamshed17mos}.
+For example, intrusion detection systems typically keep per-flow stream buffers to eradicate cross-packet attack patterns~\cite{jamshed2012kargus,Snort}; proxies and load balancers maintain front/back-end connection states and packet pools to ensure end-to-end connectivity~\cite{HAProxy,Patel2013}.
+Thus, supporting stateful processing is an essential functionality requirement in realistic middlebox products.

-\inlinesec{Our Work} With respect to the above observations, this paper presents \system, the first system that can drive full-stack protected stateful middleboxes at native speed.
-For comparison, we have summarised existing solutions and compiled their functionality and security features\footnote{We break down the commonly recognized packet metadata into Layer 2-4 packet headers (HDR) and others like packet size/count, for finer characterization of security.} in Table.~\ref{tbl:charaterization}.
-Regarding security, none of them guarantees full-stack protection, and the closest to \system\ are Embark~\cite{LanSP16} and SafeBricks~\cite{poddar2018safebricks}.
-The former applies deterministic encryption to packet headers, and the latter leverages IPSec to tunnel traffic.
-Both are vulnerable to traffic analysis attacks~\cite{dyer2012peek}.
-Regarding functionality, the only system that explicitly handles inspection on reassembled stream is~\cite{han2017}; but it does not consider the high flow concurrency exhibited in operating networks.
-More discussions of these related works are postponed to \S\ref{sec:related}.

-As shown in Table 1, \system~follows the hardware-assisted approach and is built on top of SGX enclave.
-Therefore, our full-stack protected stateful middlebox design must also carefully deal with the notoriously known hardwired limitations of SGX.
-Specifically, for strong security, SGX prohibits all operating system services from within enclave.
-Accessing system services via enclave exit has not only significant performance impact (i.e., thousands of cycles overhead~\cite{weisse2017}), but also serious security implication (e.g,.
-Iago attacks~\cite{Checkoway2013}), if improperly designed.
-Besides, in current SGX-enabled product lines, the secure enclave memory is provisioned with a very conservative limit of 128~MB.
-Excessive memory usage in enclave will trigger procedures of secure paging, which can incur prohibitive (up to $2000\times$) performance penalty~\cite{arnautov2016}.